The Holiday Preparation List

 Yes, every year we do a blog on this.
 Because every year, many contact centers rely on increased holiday business to pay the bills.

 If we are entering your busiest time of year, you’ll get through it if you have prepared in advance.
-It’s not too late to start.
+It’s not too late to start call center optimization for the holidays.
 Here’s what to do:

 - The Stand-By Agent List

 More calls means you may need more agents to handle them.
 You should have a stand-by list, created from promising applicant interviewees, former agents that may have time to freelance, and experienced temps provided by an agency.
 Now is the time to check in with these folks to see if they are still available.